awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

    + **Description**—A description of the policy\.
    + **Policy type**—The type of policy to create\.
 Choose **EBS snapshot policy**\.
    + **Resource type**—The type of resource to back up\.
 Choose `Volume` to create snapshots of individual volumes, or choose `Instance` to create multi\-volume snapshots from the volumes attached to an instance\.
    + **Resource location**— The location of the resources to backup\.
-If the source resources are located in an AWS Region, choose **AWS Region**\.
-If the source resources are located on an Outpost in your account, choose **AWS Outpost**\.
+If the target resources are located in an AWS Region, choose **AWS Region**\.
+If the target resources are located on an Outpost in your account, choose **AWS Outpost**\.
 If you choose AWS Outpost, Amazon Data Lifecycle Manager backs up all resources of the specified type that have matching target tags across all of the Outposts in your account\.

      If you do not have any Outposts in your account, then **AWS Region** is selected by default\.
 **Note**